Truth be told, this is your chance to get up, close and personal with the best!

-This engaging discussion is enlightening and offers a peek into the mind of writers and people who have chosen entirely different paths yet have stayed true to dharma.Catch best-selling authors Amish, Bhavna Roy and Himalayan monk Om Swami in an engaging chat. tell a friend
+This engaging discussion is enlightening and offers a peek into the mind of writers and people who have chosen entirely different paths yet have stayed true to dharma.Catch best-selling authors Amish, Bhavna Roy and Om Swamiji in an engaging chat. tell a friend

 And here’s the thing, when three wise people talk, it’s best to soak in the wisdom and not interrupt the flow.
 That’s what I am choosing to do.
 I bring to you an invigorating conversation between Om Swami, Amish and Bhavna Roy.
 What’s common between the three?
 All three are best-selling authors.
 Besides that?
 They are an authority on matters such as dharma and its practical application.

 Amish and Bhavna talking about their collaboration on the book revealed that it was actually their other sibling Anish Tripathi, Amish’s twin, who planted the idea of the book in the mind of this sister-brother author duo.
 The book explores practical, philosophical lessons from our epic the Mahabharat, and from Amish’s fiction books, the Shiva Trilogy and Ram Chandra series.
 The authors have made the concept of dharma highly accessible by presenting it through a series of conversations between characters who are like you and I.

 But what is dharma?
 Duryodhan is also Suyodhan, points out Bhavna.
 So, are good and bad absolutes?

 Amish says that permanent heaven and hell isn’t a dharmic concept.
 In fact, to aspire for heaven is not even the ultimate goal.
 Then what is?